MarkMuranov/ECE-141A-Assignment-3/README.md

 For instance, imagine you want to store data for a school classroom.
 What would you want to store?
 - Classroom description (class name, teacher, location, class times, etc.)
 - A list of students
-  - You will need to store each student's name, age, grade, etc.
+  - Store each student's name, age, grade, etc.

 Here is how you can represent that data in the JSON format: